-There is much debate on whether or not hand out awards at recital’s end.
+We know.
+You are always looking for top ways to end your show.
+There is much debate on whether or not to hand out awards at the recital’s end.
 Here’s a list of pros and cons:

-1) Awards such as “5 years with studio” are nice to mark milestones with your clients.
+- Awards such as “5 years with the studio” are nice to mark milestones with your clients.
 Perhaps giving some type of monetary award for clients being with you for a long time is a good incentive as well.

-3) Can drag out recital time…to no end!
+- Can drag out recital time… to no end!

-1) Create GROUP AWARDS- email the certificates which can then be printed by parents.
-So each class gets and award for some achievement
+- Create group awards– email the certificates which can then be printed by parents.
+So each class gets an award for some achievement

-3) Give anniversary medals out to students prior to show.
+- Give anniversary medals out to students prior to the show.
 Have them come up in groups on the stage.

-4) Have awards announced on your website day after show.
+- Have awards announced on your website the day after the show.

-5) Award two scholarships (and have them mean something.)
+- Award two scholarships (and have them mean something.)
 Have applications with essays the way colleges ask for essays.
-This person VOLUNTEERED to take attendance, run social media, etc.
+This person volunteered to take attendance, run social media, etc.

-6) Have awards banquet/goodbye dinner weekend before for graduating seniors. (or entire school if small enough)
+- Have an awards banquet/goodbye dinner weekend before for graduating seniors. (or the entire school if small enough).

-Idea 1: Each class participates in the one grande finale with the little ones going first (so long, farewell, etc.) Teachers do a quick 24 beat farewell ( :90 seconds)
+Idea 1: Each class participates in the one grand finale with the little ones going first (so long, farewell, etc.) Teachers do a quick 24-beat farewell ( :90 seconds)

-Idea 2: Curtain calls by class- bows (little ones lead by older company kids)
+Idea 2: Curtain calls by class- bows (little ones led by older company kids)